CyberCrime-Stoppers/Proton-Drive-Utility-App/README.md

-# proton-drive-utility-App
-This is the UnOfficial Proton Drive Utility. which is in beta.
+# Proton Drive Utility App
+- Unofficial
+- Currently in: Beta.
-Released Date: 07/03/2026 [MM/DD/YYYY]
+- Released Date: 07/03/2026.
+[MM/DD/YYYY]
-App: v1.1.6 - updated: 08/12/2026
+- App version: v1.1.6 - updated: 08/12/2026.
+[MM/DD/YYYY]
-Built with Python + GTK4 + Libadwaita
+- Language: Python + GTK4 + Libadwaita.
-Opened Sourced & Publicly Available
+- Opened Sourced & Publicly Available.

 This is not your typical Proton Drive app.
 Its a utility to manage your upload or download within the App